iamacup/react-redux-with-networking-helper/readme.md

 This 'global state' is then updated, either directly through actions on components - i.e. when you need to update the user's current handle - or indirectly through network data - i.e. when you just logged in and need to update the current users object.

+There are some subtleties and complexities about this library, i think it is best to use the examples and then delve into the API documentation to understand why things are as they are, rather than the other way around :)

 ## Getting Started